ovotech/datastore4s/docs/Operations.md

 # Datastore Operations

-Datastore Operations inherited from the `DatastoreRepository` trait:
+Here is a list of the Datastore Operations inherited from the `DatastoreRepository` trait:

 1. `put[A](entity: A)` will persist an entity using its entity format, replacing any entity with the same key.
 Returns `DatastoreOperation[Persisted[A]]`.
 2. `putAll[A](entities: Seq[A])` will persist all entities in a batch using the entity format for `A`, replacing any entities